Frederick Douglass Academy VIII Middle School

 Orderly, high-performing school, with strong arts and academics

-Far from the subway; early lunch and infrequent access to school yard
+Far from the subway; small gym and cafeteria

 Located in the shadow of the huge Spring Creek housing development, Frederick Douglass Academy VIII offers a safe, stimulating environment for children who travel from throughout District 19 for an education that allows them to explore the arts as well as academics.

 At FDA VIII, like others in the loose network of Frederick Douglass Academy Schools, students are known as scholars and classes are named after famous colleges.
-Teachers and administrators know each student and parent well - and scholars know they must follow the rules or risk being called out for demerits or detention.
-"We're very discipline-oriented," said Principal Yolanda Martin.
-"Kids can't learn in chaos; they can't feel safe in chaos."
+Teachers and administrators know each student and parent welland scholars know they must follow the rules or risk being called out for demerits or detention.

 Each morning begins with students reciting the FDA creed.
 In a 6th grade classes, we saw a writing lesson in which students described how they were incorporating the creed's tenets in their everyday life.
-Whether wearing maroon sweaters and polo shirts, or sweat pants and a tee shirt for gym class, students are well-turned out and polite, actively engaged in the lessons.
+Whether wearing maroon sweaters and polo shirts, or sweatpants and a tee shirt for gym class, students are polite and actively engaged in the lessons.
+Community service is mandated.

-Good behavior is expected but that doesn't mean that the middle-schoolers are expected to be silent.
-There was loud and lively discussion in many classes, with students working together on experiments, sharing their solutions for math problems, or critiquing ne another's presentations in French class.
+Good behavior is expected but there was loud and lively discussion in many classes, with students working together on experiments, sharing their solutions for math problems, or critiquing one another's presentations in French class.

-It's not all academics, however.
 FDA VIII got a grant from the Matisse Foundation to expand the arts.
-It offers electives in visual arts, drama, dance, string instruments, drumming and debate club.
-Students are introduced to different arts forms in 6th grade and then choose to specialized in 7th grade.
+It offers electives in string instruments, drumming, African dance, visual arts and chorus.
+Students are introduced to different arts forms in 6th grade and then choose to specialize in 7th grade.
 Average class size for academics is 25-28 in FDA VIII but the arts classes are much smaller.

-To expand student horizons beyond East New York, in 2012 30 students went on a 10 day trip to Europe, touring London, Spain and France; in 2010 a group of 50 students and parents went to Ghana.
+To expand student horizons beyond East New York, students go on trips abroad: in 2012, 30 students went on a 10 day trip to Europe, touring London, Spain and France; in 2010 a group of 50 students and parents went to Ghana.

-FDA VIII occupies the 4th floor and one wing of the 3rd floor in PS 346.
-The shared gym is on the small side but students also use the sports center at the Spring Creek housing complex.
-There is a new dance studio, a visual arts studio, and a music room, but no library.
-A downside of the shared space is that kids eat lunch very early at FDA VIII - at 10:18.
+FDA VIII shares a building with PS 346.
+It is a small school, but unlike other District 19 schools, enrollment is on the rise.
+Founded in 2007 with 75 students in 6th grade, there were 336 students in 2017.
+The shared gym is small but students also use the sports center at the Spring Creek housing complex.
+There is a dance studio, a visual arts studio, and a music room, but no library.
 The cafeteria is too small for everyone to eat together so 8th graders eat in a room across the hall.
-There is a large school yard but students rarely go out at lunch time, they said.
-The principal attributed that to a lack for school aides to supervise.